dottjt/refactor-me/README.md

 - `npm run start:docker:test`

+If the integration tests don't work, it's most likely because the development server is still running.
+You may need to go into `docker ps` and remove those instances.

 ## Decisions

 - Decided to rewrite everything from the ground-up (in node.js) since that's what I'm most experienced with.
 Also changed the datastore from SQLite to PostgreSQL so the application can be more extensible in future.
 - Decided not to use Object-oriented patterns (classes, services etc.) in favour for more functional patterns.
 It produces cleaner code, in my opinion.
 - My guiding principle whilst building this was to make the code as readable and as searchable as possible.
 Basically, making everything as explicit as possible. i.e. `export` instead of `default export`.
 - Decided to make the API more permissible, meaning to return empty objects, rather than errors if things didn't exist.
-- Please disregard the commit messages, they are neither meaningful, nor considerate.
+- Please disregard the commit messages, they are neither meaningful, nor meaningful.

 ## Improvements